India gets opportunity to export wheat but risks remain

 India will have to keep a watch on grain exports to ensure domestic prices don’t rise, analysts cautioned.

 Global wheat prices have hit record highs since Russia invaded Ukraine.
-The Chicago benchmark for wheat rose 50% after war broke out in Ukraine, with global prices touching nearly $14 a bushel (approximately 30kg), German lender Commerzbank said in a note.
+The international Chicago benchmark for wheat rose 50% after war broke out in eastern Europe, with global prices touching nearly $14 a bushel (approximately 30kg), German lender Commerzbank said in a note.

+Maize growers will benefit too, as Indian corn can fill Ukraine’s 13% export share.

 The impact of the Ukraine crisis on India is a mixed bag, analysts said.
 “It’s both a boon and bane,” said economist Pushan Sharma of Crisil Research.
 India will gain from wheat and maize exports and cheaper Russian oil, but will pay higher import bills for edible oil it imports from Russia and Ukraine.